visual-layer/fastdup/README.md

 ## Advanced Features

-The following are advanced functionalities of fastdup.
-Sign up for free to be an beta tester and get early access at info@visual-layer.com .
+The following are advanced functionalities of fastdup which are still in the beta testing phase.
+Sign up for free to be a beta tester and get early access at info@visual-layer.com .

 <table>
   <tr>